IBM/knative101/workshop/exercise-0/README.md

 ## Create IBM Cloud Account and Get Cluster

-If you already have `ibmcloud` installed with the `ibmcloud cs` plugin, you can skip these steps.
+If you already have `ibmcloud` installed with the `ibmcloud ks` plugin, you can skip these steps.

 ### Installing the IBM Cloud developer tools

 1. Download and install the `ibmcloud` command line tool: https://cloud.ibm.com/docs/cli/index.html#overview

-1. Install the `cs` (container-service) plugin:
+1. Install the `ks` (kubernetes-service) plugin:

     ```
-    ibmcloud plugin install container-service -r Bluemix
+    ibmcloud plugin install kubernetes-service
     ```
 1. Authorize `ibmcloud`: